wsargent/securityfixer/README.md

 ## Problems

-For some reason, the static method override stops working in later versions of ByteBuddy, i.e. 1.4.1 or later.
-I have not tracked down why exactly.
+I have this working with Byte Buddy 1.9.0 after some futzing with `@Advice` using the [generated bootstrap approach](https://stackoverflow.com/questions/44747219/byte-buddy-advice-onmethodexit-constructor-retransformation), but the static security manager must be public.

+For the purposes of the demo I'm not worried about it.